atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 ## Even more TODOs 😇

-- Explicitly state that past collaborators have two possible states: online or offline.
-Setting your status to "away" or "busy" is out of scope for now.
-Making yourself invisible is out of scope for now.
-In the meantime, you sign out of Teletype or disable Teletype in Atom's package settings when you want to use Atom while not accepting invitations from your past collaborators.
 - What happens if I'm currently a guest and I click to invite someone to a portal?
 - Consider discussing implementation for determining presence.